gdoumenc/coworks/docs/biz_quickstart.rst

 BizMS Quickstart
 =================

-This page gives a quick and partial introduction to CoWorks business microservices.
+This page gives a quick and partial introduction to Coworks business microservices.
 You must have understand first how to deploy technical microservice :doc:`tech`.

 A biz microservice is defined by a definition of states (in YAML):